apeckham/imgproxy/docs/loading_environment_variables.md

 You can create an [environment file](#environment-file-syntax) and configure imgproxy to read environment variables from it.

-* `IMGPROXY_ENV_LOCAL_FILE_PATH`: the path of the environmebt file to load
+* `IMGPROXY_ENV_LOCAL_FILE_PATH`: the path of the environment file to load

 ## AWS Secrets Manager

-You can store the content of an [environment file](#environment-file-syntax) in AWS Secrets Manager secret and configure imgproxy to read environment variables from it.
+You can store the content of an [environment file](#environment-file-syntax) in an AWS Secrets Manager secret and configure imgproxy to read environment variables from it.

 * `IMGPROXY_ENV_AWS_SECRET_ID`: the ARN or name of the secret to load
 * `IMGPROXY_ENV_AWS_SECRET_VERSION_ID`: _(optional)_ the unique identifier of the version of the secret to load